-- 1. The SEA must give priority to LEAs that apply to serve Tier I or Tier II schools. - 2.
-An SEA may not award funds to any LEA for Tier III schools unless and until the SEA has awarded funds to serve all Tier I and Tier II schools across the State that its LEAs commit to serve and that the SEA determines its LEAs have capacity to serve. - 3.
-An LEA with one or more Tier I schools may not receive funds to serve only its Tier III schools. - 4.
-In making awards consistent with these requirements, an SEA must take into account LEA capacity to implement the selected school interventions, and also may take into account other factors, such as the number of schools served in each tier and the overall quality of LEA applications. - 5.
-An SEA that does not have sufficient school improvement funds to allow each LEA with a Tier I or Tier II school to implement fully the selected intervention models may take into account the distribution of Tier I and Tier II schools among such LEAs in the State to ensure that Tier I and Tier II schools throughout the State can be served. - 6.
+- 1. The SEA must give priority to LEAs that apply to serve Priority schools. - 2.
+In making awards consistent with these requirements, an SEA must take into account LEA capacity to implement the selected school interventions, and also may take into account other factors, such as the number of schools served and the overall quality of LEA applications. - 3.
 Consistent with the final requirements, an SEA may award an LEA less funding than it requests.
-For example, an SEA that does not have sufficient funds to serve fully all of its Tier I and Tier II schools may approve an LEA's application with respect to only a portion of the LEA's Tier I or Tier II schools to enable the SEA to award school improvement funds to Tier I and Tier II schools across the State.
-Similarly, an SEA may award an LEA funds sufficient to serve only a portion of the Tier III schools the LEA requests to serve. - 7.
-Note that the requirement in section II.B.9(a) of the SIG requirements, under which an SEA that does not serve all of its Tier I schools must carry over 25 percent of its FY 2009 SIG allocation to the following year, does not apply to FY 2010 SIG funds.
+For example, an SEA that does not have sufficient funds to serve fully all of its Priority schools may approve an LEA's application with respect to only a portion of the LEA's Priority schools to enable the SEA to award school improvement funds to Priority schools across the State..